Hanako, Princess Hitachi: Marriage

 Hanako met her future husband, Prince Masahito, during her studies at Gakushuin.
 The Imperial Household Council announced the engagement of Prince Masahito and Hanako Tsugaru on 28 February 1964 and the engagement ceremony was held on 14 April 1964.
 The wedding ceremony took place on 30 September 1964.
+For the time being, Hanako was the last imperial bride who would have been eligible to marry into the Imperial Family of Japan even before the end of World War II.
 Upon marriage, Prince Masahito received the title Prince Hitachi (Hitachi-no-miya – strictly "Prince Hitachi") and authorization from the Imperial Household Economy Council to form a new branch of the Imperial Family.
 As tradition dictates, upon her entry into the imperial family and like other members, she received a personal emblem (o-shirushi (お印)): Rhododendron subg.
 Hymenanthes (Shakunage (シャクナゲ)).
 They have no children.

 Since December 1976, Prince Hitachi and Princess Hitachi have their official residence in a palace in large grounds off Komazawadori in Higashi in the district of Shibuya in Tokyo.

 Public service

 Princess Hitachi, like her husband, was elected on 5 September 2007 by the other members of the imperial family to be one of their main representatives (there are two in total) to the Imperial Household Council as a member.
 Both the members and reserve members, including Princess Hitachi, were re-elected on 7 September 2011.
 In 2017, the Princess was diagnosed with lumbar spondylosis and was hospitalized in September for further treatments.
 She made her first public appearance in April 2018.
 It was her first public engagement in 11 months.

 Princess Hitachi is president of various organizations that concern themselves with welfare and the arts.
 She has also translated various children's books from English into Japanese.